kammitama5/kammitama5.github.io/_posts/2019-08-16-Friday-August-16th.md

   and mentorship and learning.
 It was just really great.
 He's such a great mentor; he's the ideal person to mentor young and upcoming engineers/scientists/mathematicians/physicists.
 - I came home and started packing again.
-I wanted to have all my books packed because my neighbour promised he'd help me take the books to a bookstore if they were packed; we could run them over to a bookstore his car.
+I wanted to have all my books packed because my neighbour promised he'd help me take the books to a bookstore if they were packed; we could run them over to a bookstore in his car.
 With one glass of wine in me, I resolved to pack all my books until the wee hours of the morning.

 ## Then I came across items from my past